serverdensity/sd-agent-core-plugins/gearmand/README.md

 # Installation

-The Gearman check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Gearman job servers.
+The Gearman check can be installed with your package manager, if the sd-agent repository is configured on your server, [instructions are available on our support site](https://support.serverdensity.com/hc/en-us/search?query=gearman).
+To install the gearman check install the `sd-agent-gearman` package.

 # Configuration